-Earlier this month, we published a blog on Microsoft’s planned end of life date for Windows 7, scheduled for January 14, 2020 (see our original post here).
+Earlier this month, we published a blog on Microsoft’s planned end of life date for Microsoft Windows 7, scheduled for January 14, 2020 (see our original post here).
 Originally, extended security updates to keep the software current were only available for high-volume licenses and larger organizations and options for small to midsized businesses were limited.
 Now, Microsoft has announced that paid extended security updates (ESUs) will be available for all businesses, regardless of size.
 Should the latest announcement change your upgrade plans?

 The ESU is available through 2023, allowing extra time to transition off of older machines or upgrade to Windows 10.
 This extension can be purchased through a Certified Microsoft Partner such as ADNET beginning on December 1, 2019.